Q6: washing and bathing

 anything else that helps you wash or bathe

-You should also tick "yes" if you need help from another person but don’t currently get it.
+You should also tick "Yes" if you need to use something or have someone to help you, but don’t at the moment.

 It’s important you tell the DWP more by explaining your situation in the box.